evan-buss/download-server-client/README.md

 - The server gets the filename request from the client and sends the given file to the client
+- The download function was designed with larger files in mind.
+The buffer is able to transfer 1mb at a time.
+- I have tested the download function with a 500 mb file and it worked great.
+    It works with small text files as well.
 - **Valid Arguments**
   - The server accepts 1 filename at a time.
 If the request has multiple words the server will interpret it as a single filename.